 If you select multiple users, and there are users who aren't affected by storage, a screen displays separate lists of affected and unaffected users.

 If you are using Adobe storage for business, your organization owns the user accounts and their associated content.
-When a user leaves the organization (or you delete a user's account for some reason), you can retrieve the assets from user folders and transfer to another user using the Adobe Admin Console.
+When a user leaves the organization (or you delete a user's account), you can transfer the assets from user folders to another user using Admin Console.

-When you remove a user, the user's folder is moved under the Inactive Users page in the Storage tab (Admin Console > Storage tab).
-You have an option to transfer the user’s assets to a delegated user.
+When you remove a user, the user's folder is moved under the Inactive Users page under Admin Console > Storage.
+You can transfer the user’s assets to a delegated user.
 All assets are added to a compressed file archive.
 The link to download the file is sent to the designated user over email.

 Whenever you remove a user, if the affected user has assets stored their Adobe Storage for businesses folders, you're prompted to reclaim the assets.